LinkWellNodes/Documentation/blog/Requesting-A-Custom-Chainlink-Data-Feed-Using-Any-API/index.md

 1. **Communication:** Practice keeping an open line of communication with your chosen Chainlink node operator to ensure a rapid response in the event of any issues, downtime, or changes you might like them to make.

 1. **Monitoring:** Ensure that your selected Chainlink node operator consistently monitors the request pipeline of your custom data feed.
 To this end, ask them what their alerting policy is for their mainnet data feeds (if any).
 This vigilance helps to keep your Web3 application safe in the event of any integration issues, such as your API endpoint failing to respond to your oracle's requests.

 	> *At LinkWell Nodes, it is our mission to provide transparency, security, and ownership over all of your data delivery needs.
-To that end, we provide a clear [Service-Level Agreement (SLA)](https://docs.linkwellnodes.io/services/direct-request-jobs/Service-Level-Agreement) for all of our mainnet data feeds.*
+Check out our [Service-Level Agreement (SLA)](/services/direct-request-jobs/Service-Level-Agreement) for more information here.*

-**Conclusion**
+## Conclusion

 With the proper knowledge and understanding in place, navigating the process of requesting, building, and integrating a Chainlink data feed should not only be seamless - it should be fun and exciting as well!
 We sincerely hope that this guide serves as a solid foundation for Web3 teams looking to integrate Chainlink's powerful Web3 services and capabilities into their smart contracts.